 Some companies already use compostable coffee cups.
 They are considered more environmentally friendly as they break down over time.
 This is possible because they use a plant based lining rather than plastic.
 However, arguably this takes some time and is therefore not as effective as a reusable cup.

-At Doozy we have looked at different options for what to do with our paper cups.
+At Doozy we have looked at different options for what to do with our paper coffee cups.
 From getting our own reusable versions to ways of recycling them into new products.
 Watch this space!

 It could be argued whether the Latte Levy is the best option but one things for sure – People are taking protecting the environment seriously, and that is definitely something to celebrate.